Northern Fujiwara: History

 After its foundation by Fujiwara no Kiyohira in 1087, the Northern Fujiwara clan ruled the Mutsu and Dewa Province for over a century.

 Along with Kiyohira, the next two generations of Fujiwara no Motohira and Hidehira saw the zenith of Northern Fujiwara's power in the Tōhoku region.
-At the zenith of their rule, they attracted a number of artisans from Kyoto and created a capital city, Hiraizumi.
-They introduced the Kyoto culture into the area and built many temples, such as the Chūson-ji founded in 1095.
+At the zenith of their rule, they attracted a number of artisans from imperial capital Kyoto and created a capital city, Hiraizumi.
+They introduced the Kyoto and Heian culture into the area and built many temples, such as the Chūson-ji founded in 1095.

-During the Genpei War (1180-1185), fought between the Minamoto clan and the Taira clan, the Northern Fujiwara remained neutral and did not participate in the war.
+During the Genpei War (1180-1185), fought between the Minamoto clan and the Taira clan, the Northern Fujiwara remained neutral.

-A conflict erupted between Minamoto no Yoritomo and the Northern Fujiwara over the extradition of Minamoto no Yoshitsune, who had fled to Hiraizumi.
+A conflict erupted between lord Minamoto no Yoritomo and the Northern Fujiwara clan over the extradition of Minamoto no Yoshitsune, younger brother and former general of Yoritomo, who had fled to Hiraizumi.
 Hidehira had remained neutral during the Genpei War, but when Yoshitsune took refuge in Hiraizumi, he decided to protect him.

 Hidehira, who had protected Yoshitsune, soon died and his son Fujiwara no Yasuhira succeeded his father as the 4th head of the Northern Fujiwara clan.
 Yasuhira failed to resist Minamoto no Yoritomo's pressure, and had Yoshitsune assassinated.
 After Yoshitsune was assassinated in April 1189, his severed head was delivered to Kamakura by July for Yoritomo to see.
-However, Yoritomo was already set about attacking Hiraizumi and this had no effect to fix the damaged relations.
+However, Yoritomo was already set on attacking Hiraizumi and this did nothing to repair their damaged relations.

 On September 1, 1189, 284,000 cavalrymen led by Yoritomo set out to attack Hiraizumi.
 Yasuhira prepared himself an army of 170,000 cavalrymen to defend his realm.
 Thus, the Battle of Ōshū began.

 Yasuhira's forces were defeated one after another, and on October 2, he fled Hiraizumi leaving it afire.
 Yoritomo entered Hiraizumi the next day.
 Yasuhira was found and killed in Nienosaku, Hinai, Mutsu Province (present-day Ōdate, Akita Prefecture) on October 14.

-The Battle of Ōshū resulted in the destruction of the Northern Fujiwara.
-This marked the end of the period of civil war that began in 1180, and the completion of Yoritomo's nationwide domination and the establishment of the Kamakura shogunate.
+The Battle of Ōshū resulted in the destruction of the Northern Fujiwara clan.
+This marked the end of the tumultuous period of civil war that began in 1180, and the completion of Yoritomo's nationwide domination and the establishment of the Kamakura shogunate.